 NBA Best Betting Offers For Monday 12/5: Claim Up to $6,000 In Bonuses

-Our weeknight NBA slate is back with eight different games going on for fans to enjoy throughout the evening.
+The Tuesday night NBA slate today is smaller than usual, with just three games on for fans to enjoy throughout the evening.
 We’ve put together a guide for customers with the best NBA free bet offers available, ahead of the action tipping off.

-At 7:30pm tonight, we’ll have an inner-division matchup against the 19-5 Boston Celtics and the 12-11 Toronto Raptors.
-Boston lost just their fifth game on the season last Friday, but still have the best record in the league right now and continue to look dominant.
-The Raptors are 3-3 in their last six games and are second in the Atlantic Division right now behind Boston.
-Toronto will host Jayson Tatum and the Celtics tonight.
+Being nationally televised on TNT at 7:30pm are the 10-12 LA Lakers vs the 15-9 Cleveland Cavaliers.
+The Lakers have turned their season around winning eight of their last ten games.
+Anthony Davis has stepped up to become the number one scoring option for LA.
+Also tipping off at 7:30 are the 6-19 Detroit Pistons who are the road to face the 11-13 Miami Heat.
+Detroit has lost four of their last five games and are second to last in the Eastern Conference.

-It’s been a tough stretch of games for the 12-11 Indiana Pacers who’ve lost five of their last seven games.
-The Pacers are sixth in the Eastern Conference right now and will face the Golden State Warriors on the road tonight.
-Golden State has won seven of their last nine games, but are still third in the Pacific Division.
-The Warriors are 13-11 so far this season and will host the Pacers tonight.
+Our third and final games on the night will start at 10:00pm when the 12-11 Dallas Mavericks are in Denver to face the 14-9 Nuggets.
+This will be nationally televised on TNT.
+Denver has won five of their last eight games, but are on a small two-game losing streak.
+The Mavericks are 4-6 in their last ten games and are ninth in the Western Conference.

-NBA betting sites have the Warriors at (+750) to win the Finals this season.
+NBA betting sites have the Nuggets at (+1400) to win the Finals this season.

 How To Bet On The Action With BetOnline